elasticsoftwarefoundation/elasticactors/README.md

 # Default: 0
 ea.metrics.shard.serialization.warn.threshold=0

+# Toggles metrics for messages in node queues.
+# Default: false
+ea.metrics.node.messaging.enabled=false

+# Toggles metrics for undeliverable messages in node queues.
+# Default: false
+ea.metrics.node.messaging.undeliverable.enabled=false

+# Toggles metrics for messages using the reactive streams protocol (such as Subscriptions) in node queues.
+# Default: false
+ea.metrics.node.messaging.reactive.enabled=false

+# Configures the threshold for message delivery (total time spent in broker + local queues),
+# in microseconds.
+# Default: 0
+ea.metrics.node.messaging.delivery.warn.threshold=0

+# Configures the threshold for message handling in microseconds.
+# Default: 0
+ea.metrics.node.messaging.handling.warn.threshold=0

+## Logging

 # Toggles logging for messages in shard queues.
 # Default: false
 ea.logging.shard.messaging.enabled=false

+# Toggles logging for undeliverable messages in shard queues.
+# Default: false
+ea.logging.shard.messaging.undeliverable.enabled=false

+# Toggles logging for messages using the reactive streams protocol (such as Subscriptions) in shard queues.
+# Default: false
+ea.logging.shard.messaging.reactive.enabled=false

 # Toggles logging for messages in node queues.
 # Default: false
 ea.logging.node.messaging.enabled=false

+# Toggles logging for undeliverable messages in node queues.
+# Default: false
+ea.logging.node.messaging.undeliverable.enabled=false

+# Toggles logging for messages using the reactive streams protocol (such as Subscriptions) in node queues.
+# Default: false
+ea.logging.node.messaging.reactive.enabled=false

 # Default set of features for logging message types.
 # Features defined here have the lowest precedence, meaning any features defined in the
 # @Message annotation or overrides take precedence over this.
 # This does not affect internal messages defined in the Elastic Actors framework.
 # The value is a list of comma-separated features.
+# Refer to the @Message.LogFeature enum for options and their meanings.
 # Default: empty
 ea.logging.messages.default=BASIC,TIMING,CONTENTS